Working Interactively with Utopia

 You can perform multiple runs with one single Model

-instance, so it suffices to create one such instance for a model in the beginning of the interactive session.
+instance, so it suffices to create one such instance for a model in the beginning of your interactive session.

 is associated with one specific ModelInfoBundle